U-Ar/br-index/README.md

 cmake ..
 make
 ```
-5 executables will be created in the _build_ directory.
+6 executables will be created in the _build_ directory.
 <dl>
 	<dt>bri-build</dt>
 	<dd>Builds the br-index on the input text file.</dd>
 	<dt>bri-locate</dt>
 	<dd>Locates the occurrences of the given pattern using the index.
 Provide a pattern file in
 	the <a href="https://pizzachili.dcc.uchile.cl/experiments.html">Pizza&Chili format</a>.
-You can give an option "-m (number)" for the number of mismatched characters allowed (0,1,2 are supported, 0 by default).</dd>
+You can give an option "-m (number)" for the number of mismatched characters allowed (0 by default).</dd>
 	<dt>bri-count</dt>
 	<dd>Counts the number of the occurrences of the given pattern using the index.
 Its usage is same as bri-locate.</dd>
+	<dt>bri-seedex</dt>
+	<dd>Applies the seed-and-extend approach to the given pattern.
+Exactly matches the core region and extends with some mismatches.</dd>
 	<dt>bri-space</dt>
 	<dd>Shows the statistics of the text and the breakdown of the index space usage.</dd>
 	<dt>run_tests</dt>